pierangeloc/ray-tracer-zio/pres/deckset.md

 1. Compute only the rays outgoing the canvas, and determine how they behave on the surfaces

 ---
 ^Let's start building our model.
-A ray is an infinite line with a starting point
+A ray is an infinite line with a starting point.
+So let's start with the components we need to represent it, i.e. points and vectors

 ![left fit](img/rt-ray-def-tex.png)